openfaas/faas/CONTRIBUTING.md

 ### Slack

-There is an Slack community which you are welcome to join to discuss Kubernetes, Serverless, FaaS, IoT, and Raspberry Pi projects.
+There is an Slack community which you are welcome to join to discuss OpenFaaS, OpenFaaS Cloud, Kubernetes, Serverless, FaaS, IoT, and ARM / Raspberry Pi.

 [Join Slack here](https://docs.openfaas.com/support)